Lavender Flower Gardening

 Making your own Lavender Flower Garden

 Lavender flower gardening is rewarding in more ways than regular flower gardening.
-This is a low maintenance shrub that produces lovely, fragrant Lavender flowers that can be used in a large variety of ways from cooking to crafting and even medicinally and is also popular for other uses throughout the home such as cleaning.
+This is a low maintenance shrub that produces lovely, fragrant Lavender flowers that can be used in a large variety of ways; Lavender oil uses span the range from cooking to crafting and even medicinally and is also popular for other uses throughout the home such as cleaning.

 Lavender grows well and doesn't need rich soil or a lot of fussy care but can do nicely growing in a sandy loam on a sun baked bank.
 Just remember to water occasionally if it gets too dry but not too much or you will have problems with Lavender.